yesusbc/MaeStar/README.md

 # MaeStar
-A new programming language called "MaeStar", this repo will contain all its related files, showing the construction of the interpreter.
+A new programming language called "MaeStar", this repo will contain all its related files and it will also show the construction of its interpreter.